davigmacode/animated_repeatable/README.md

   reverse: true,

   // Built-in fade transition animation, you can use
-  // a custom AnimatedRepeatableTransitionBuilder for more complex animations
+  // a custom AnimatedRepeatableBuilder for more complex animations
   transition: AnimatedRepeatable.fade,

   // Use a curve to ease the animation (optional)